vitiral/simple-quality/tools.md

-# Shiny New Tools
-Just like revision control best practices would be meaningless without a revision control tool like git, design best practices are meaningless without a tool to help you track from your requirements to your implementation.
+Just like revision control best practices would be meaningless without a revision control tool like git, design best practices are meaningless without a tool to help you track your design documents.

-Okay, that isn't *quite* accurate, but it's inaccuracy is the root of why design tools have languished so much in the history of software development.
+Okay, that isn't *quite* accurate, but it's inaccuracy is the root of why design tools have languished so much.
 It is easy to think that your requirements can be completely captured in your README, or in code documentation, or in unit tests -- but in the end they get captured everywhere and nowhere.
 You end up either repeating intention or forgetting to